gorgeousborg/DarkcoinTemplate-DonationBar/README.md

 The code is straight forward and hopefully easy to implement.
 One only needs to call from php

 echo donate_block("Xv5xZvghgNTJKVYiHBNaacE5EfbjFD1A8K",2000000);
+ the first parameter is the donation address and the second is an integer that specifies the amount of drk wanted to raise

 Their is a css file included but feel free toi change all or anything